 White wine sauce

-- Meanwhile, melt two tablespoons of butter in a saucepan.
+- Meanwhile, melt two tablespoons of butter in a saucepan.2 tablespoons butter

-- Stir in the flour and cook for two minutes.
+- Stir in the flour and cook for two minutes.2 tablespoons all-purpose flour

-- Pour the broth/wine mixture slowly in the pan, while whisking, until you have a smooth sauce.
+- Pour the broth/wine mixture slowly into the pan while whisking until you have a smooth sauce.

-- Spoon the sauce around and over the fish.
+- Spoon the sauce around and on top the fish.

 - Peel the potatoes and wash them.
-Grate them coarsely.
+Grate them coarsely.4 potatoes

-- Mix the grated potatoes with the eggs, breadcrumbs, shallot, and salt and pepper to taste.
+- Mix the grated potatoes with the eggs, breadcrumbs, onions, and salt and pepper to taste.2 eggs, 1 tablespoon breadcrumbs, 1 shallot, ¼ teaspoon salt, ⅛ teaspoon ground black pepper

-- Melt one tablespoon butter in a pan and fry the rösti slightly about three minutes, while stirring.
+- Melt butter in a frying pan and fry the rosti slightly, about three minutes, while stirring.1 tablespoon butter

-- Divide the rösti into four portions and place it on top of the cod fillets.
+- Divide the rosti into four portions and place them on the cod fillets.
 Put the dish in the oven.

 - Bake for 25 minutes in the oven.